-\textit{Introduction}.
 Spin Hall effect - generation of the transverse spin current by the applied voltage - have been predicted in the materials with spin-orbit scattering~\cite{Dyakonov1971} and with strong spin-orbit interaction~\cite{Murakami2003,Sinova2004}.
-However, it has been shown that spin current in latter materials is small due to vertex corrections caused by point disorder~\cite{Inoue2004,Raimondi2005}, that is consistent with the experimental data~\cite{Sinova2015}.
+However, it has been shown that spin current in latter materials is small due to vertex corrections caused by point non-magnetic disorder~\cite{Inoue2004,Raimondi2005}, that is consistent with the experimental data~\cite{Sinova2015}.

 While spin current is dissipationless itself~\cite{Murakami2003}, the accompanying charge current is dissipative.
 Ideal material for the spintronics should have high spin conductivity along with low charge conductivity.
-In fact, finite spin current can be produced in the insulators, where charge current is absent due to band gap.
-Such effect is referred as quantum spin Hall effect (QSHE) and it is predicted in narrow gap semiconductors~\cite{Murakami2004}, graphene with enhanced spin-orbit interactions~\cite{Kane2005} and strained Rashba materials~\cite{Bernevig2006}.
-Also, QSHE is predicted in transition metal dichalcogenides but for the experimentally relevant data spin Hall conductivity inside the gap does not occur~\cite{Li2013}.
+In fact, a finite spin current can be produced in the insulators, where the charge current is absent due to the band gap.
+Such effect is referred to quantum spin Hall effect (QSHE) and it is predicted in narrow gap semiconductors~\cite{Murakami2004}, graphene with enhanced spin-orbit interactions~\cite{Kane2005} and strained Rashba materials~\cite{Bernevig2006}.
+Also, QSHE is predicted in transition metal dichalcogenides, but for the experimentally relevant conditions spin Hall conductivity inside the gap does not occur~\cite{Li2013}.

 Topological insulators have robust surface states that form Dirac cone due to topologically nontrivial band structure in the bulk~\cite{Hasan2010}.
-Such materials have a potential in spintronics: record spin currents have been reported recently~\cite{Mellnik2014,Fan2014,Wang2015a,Fan2016}.
+Such materials have a potential in spintronics: record spin currents have been reported recently~\cite{Mellnik2014,Fan2014,Wang2015a,Fan2016,Khang2018}.
 In a thin film finite hybridization between surface states open a gap at the Dirac point~\cite{Lu2010,Shan2010}.
 We argue that finite spin conductivity exists in the gapped region of such film.

-In the previous paper, we study bulk and surface spin conductivity of the thick topological insulators~\cite{arXiv:1806.08257}.
-Also, spin conductivity in a thin film of topological insulator is studied without taking into the account of the intralayer scattering and vertex corrections in Ref.~\cite{Peng2016}.
-The case of the gapped surface states due to intralayer hybridization have been missed.
-Now, we focus on the effects of the finite hybridization between the surface states in a thin film of a topological insulator.
+In the previous paper, we study the bulk and surface spin conductivity of the thick topological insulators~\cite{Akzyanov2019}.
+Also, spin conductivity in a thin film of a topological insulator is studied without taking into the account of the intralayer scattering and vertex corrections in Ref.~\cite{Peng2016}.
+The case of the gapped surface states due to intralayer hybridization has been missed.
+In this paper, we focus on the effects of the finite hybridization between the surface states in a thin film of a topological insulator.